pushcx/shenzhen/README.md

 ## Cleanups and open questions:

-  - [ ] Organize code into modules, don't export constructors or move's utility functions that are unsafe
+  - [ ] Organize code into modules, don't export constructors or the many unsafe utility functions for `Move`s
+  - [ ] Silence `-Wincomplete-patterns` and `-Wincomplete-uni-patterns` on util funcitons
   - [ ] Encode that `Tableau` has exactly one `Foundation` per `Suit`
   - [ ] Encode that `Tableau` has exactly one `DragonCell` per `Suit`
   - [ ] Encode that `FlowerCell` can only hold a `Flower`